bo-yang/bo-yang.github.io/_posts/2014-05-26-binary-tree-traversal.md

 However, the potential issue for list is that searching for an item requires O(n) time.
 To find an item in list in constant time, the best way is constructing a hashmap to record the key and its corresponding address in list.
 In C++, the builtin(actually, from C++ STL) hashmap data structure is `unordered_map`.

 In order to update the values in the cache according to keys, `list` also needs to record both keys and values.
 There are two data structures can be used: `pair<int, int>` or `struct{int key;int val;}`.
-We were trained to use data strcutures/algorithms provided by standard library, so people tend to use `pair` at first.
-Unfortunately, when dealing with large data, the STL `pair` struct will be much slower than the self-defined `struct`, because [std::pair<int, int>::pair() constructor initializes the fields with default values and initializing requires writing to each field which requires a whole lot of memory accesses that are relatively time consuming](http://stackoverflow.com/questions/1606894/stdpairint-int-vs-struct-with-two-ints).
+There is a saying, when dealing with large data, the STL `pair` struct will be much slower than the self-defined `struct`, because [std::pair<int, int>::pair() constructor initializes the fields with default values and initializing requires writing to each field which requires a whole lot of memory accesses that are relatively time consuming](http://stackoverflow.com/questions/1606894/stdpairint-int-vs-struct-with-two-ints).
+But my tests showed that **the `pair` implementation always performs better**.

 I implemented LRU cache using both `pair<int, int>` and `struct{int key;int val;}`, and I also tested the time cost on my Mac.
 When setting the LRU capacity to 100, with the same test code, the `pair<int, int>` implementation is faster.